-We have four direct and three indirect, active, wholly-owned subsidiaries, CLS Labs, CLS Nevada, Inc., CLS Massachusetts, Inc. and Alternative Solutions are owned directly, and Alternative Solutions owns 100% of the issued and outstanding membership interests of: (i) Serenity Wellness Center, LLC dba Oasis Cannabis Dispensary Retail Store ("Oasis"); (ii) Serenity Wellness Products, LLC dba City Trees Fresh Cannabis Production, Wholesale ("City Trees Production"); and (iii) Serenity Wellness Growers, LLC dba City Trees Fresh Cannabis Cultivation, Wholesale ("City Trees Production, "City Trees" and together with Oasis and City Trees Production, the "Oasis LLCs").
+We have four direct and three indirect, active, wholly-owned subsidiaries, CLS Labs, CLS Nevada, Inc., CLS Massachusetts, Inc. and Alternative Solutions are owned directly, and Alternative Solutions owns 100% of the issued and outstanding membership interests of: (i) Serenity Wellness Center, LLC dba Casis Cannabis Dispensary ("Oasis"); (ii) Serenity Wellness Products, LLC dba City Trees ("City Trees Production"); and (iii) Serenity Wellness Growers, LLC dba City Trees ("City Trees Cultivation", together with City Trees Production, "City Trees" and together with Oasis and City Trees Production, the 'Oasis LLCs'").
 We also own a 50% interest in Kealii Okamalu, LLC.
-The following diagram illustrates the intercorporate relationships of the Company, and all of the parents, except as noted, own 100% of the issued and outstanding shares of their subsidiaries:
+The following diagram illustrates the inter-corporate relationships of the Company, and all of the parents, except as noted, own 100% of the issued and outstanding shares of their subsidiaries: